Picture this . . .

 Best death in this writer’s humble opinion: Ty Moncrief — Drop Zone, 1994

 So there you go—six actors who’ve seen themselves bite the dust more times than corrupt politicians have been bought out by unscrupulous lobbyists.
 Of course there are many who could’ve made this list, like horror masters Vincent Price and Christopher Lee, or South African actress Charlize Theron (although she’s also come back to life a few times).
-Feel free to name some actors you’ve seen regularly wind up under the sod in the comments section below.

 This is a slightly altered version of an article I wrote under the pen name Frank Carver for the wonderful folks over at MovieBabble.
 Check ’em out!